Lesterpaintstheworld/scisense/docs/plan.md

-# Website Plan for Aurore Inchauspé - Scientific & Medical Affairs Consultant
+# Website Plan for SciSense - Scientific & Medical Affairs Consultancy

 ## Website Concept
-A professional website showcasing Aurore Inchauspé's expertise as a Medical Science Liaison with a PhD in Biology and 5+ years of experience in medical affairs.
-The site will highlight her international experience in medico-marketing strategies, scientific communication excellence, KOL management, and innovative work developing AI applications for scientific research.
+A professional website showcasing SciSense's expertise in Medical Science Liaison services with a PhD in Biology and 5+ years of experience in medical affairs.
+The site will highlight international experience in medico-marketing strategies, scientific communication excellence, KOL management, and innovative work developing AI applications for scientific research.

 ## Target Audience
 - Pharmaceutical companies seeking medical science liaison expertise